Edward William Wyon

 Country of birth and death: England

-He studied at the Royal Academy Schools from 1829.
-Among his commissions were works intended for reproduction by Wedgwood and numerous portrait busts.
+Born in Southwark.
+He was the son of Thomas Wyon Senior.
+Edward studied at the Royal Academy Schools from 1829.
+Among his commissions were works intended for reproduction by Wedgwood and numerous portrait busts and medals.
 He executed reliefs for Drapers' Hall, London (1866), and two caryatids for the Fitzwilliam Museum, Cambridge (1874). [see Attwood (2004)]

 Works